Complaints

 The Patients Association is a national healthcare charity that aims to address patients' concerns and needs.
 They provide advice and information to help you make the most out of your care.
 You can contact their helpline at 0845 608 4455 or visit their website at www.patients-association.org.uk.

-Please note that these organizations do not investigate complaints on your behalf but can provide valuable guidance and support.
+Please note that these organisations do not investigate complaints on your behalf but can provide valuable guidance and support.

 Raising Concerns with the Care Quality Commission (CQC):

 If you feel the need to raise your concerns directly with the Care Quality Commission, you may do so.
-However, it is important to follow the complaints process outlined in this policy (Stages 1, 2, and 3).
+However, CQC do not investigate complaints, so it is important to follow the complaints process outlined in this policy (Stages 1, 2, and 3).

 You can contact the CQC at 03000 616161 or email them at enquiries@cqc.org.uk.